 Saskia Lavrijssen is full professor of Economic Regulation and Market Governance of Network Industries at the Law School of Tilburg University since 2015.
+She currently heads the Tilburg Institute for Law Technology and Society (TILT).
+She is also co lead of the Energy and climate community of Tilburg University.
 She was professor of Energy Law at the University of Amsterdam between 2011-2015.
 In 2006, Saskia Lavrijssen defended her very well-received dissertation on independent competition authorities and good governance at Tilburg University (Boom Juridische Uitgevers, 2006).
 Saskia Lavrijssen aims to connect science with society in the area of energy and infrastructure regulation.
 She investigates which type of governance mechanisms and regulations help to promote a secure, affordable and sustainable functioning of crucial infrastructure sectors such as the energy, water and transport sectors.

 Throughout her career, Saskia Lavrijssen has specialized in EU law, competition law, economic regulation, energy law, national constitutional and administrative law and issues of good market supervision.

 Saskia is responsible for the bachelor course Innovation and Regulation of the Data science bachelor.
 She is also responsible for the "Topklas Just Energy Transition".